 Feelgood Visitor Registration is available at Feelgood’s units since the Spring of 2018.
-The first version of the Feelgood app was released in the Fall of 2019 and a major update is coming this Spring.
+The first version of the Feelgood app (App Store, Google Play) was released in the Fall of 2019 and a major update is coming this Spring.
 The Feelgood Design System is available at design.feelgood.se and is actively being developed further.

-More information about these digital solutions will be presented in this case study during late 2019 to early 2020.
+More information about these digital solutions will be presented in this case study during 2020.

 How this made me feel

 Working at Feelgood is the best gig I’ve had as a consultant.
 The team is fantastic, our design process is solid and what we’re doing is important to me.

-Helping people get better health care (especially for mental health issues) has motived me every single day and is the reason I’ve stayed with Feelgood for over two and a half years.
+Helping people get better health care (especially for mental health issues) has motived me immensely and is the reason I’ve stayed with Feelgood for almost three years.

-I have a great feeling about continue working with Feelgood for the rest of 2019 and 2020.
-We have a lot of good stuff in our pipeline for expanding and improving Feelgood’s digital solutions.
+I have a great feeling about continue working with Feelgood throughout 2020.
+We have a lot of good stuff planned for expanding and improving the company’s digital solutions.